It’s been a long time since wine in Sicily was sold off only for blending and exported mainly to France.

 RIPOSTO, ZASH COUNTRY BOUTIQUE HOTEL

 Manor houses at the slopes of Mount Etna have always been surrounded by a citrus grove that in Sicily we simply call the garden.
-Housed in one of these 1800’s houses and set amidst a huge citrus grove, your design hotel has a wonderful SPA.
-Only 13 rooms, some are in the main house or located in the old wine cellar and the remaining scattered in the garden with huge glass walls and windows that make you feel at one with the garden.
-The restaurant on property has been awarded with one Michelin star.
+One of these 19th century houses, set amidst a huge citrus grove and with a wonderful SPA, is your Design hotel.
+There are only 13 rooms, some in the main house or located in the old wine cellar while the rest are scattered about in the garden - their huge glass walls and windows making you feel at one with the garden.
+The on-site restaurant has been awarded a Michelin star.

 NOTO, COUNTRYHOUSE VILLADORATA

-Cristina Summa’s luxury country resort amidst olive and almond groves, Countryhouse Villadorata is a refined oasis of peace at few minutes from the city of Noto.
+Cristina Summa’s luxury country resort amidst olive and almond groves, Countryhouse Villadorata is a refined oasis of peace a few minutes from the city of Noto.
 The property is eco-friendly, producing most of its own electricity by harnessing photovoltaic and thermal solar energy.
-We mostly love Ulivo, Palmento and Bouganville residences all with verandas or terraces and a private pergola.
-Ulivo has its own private swimming pool.
+We particularly love the Ulivo, Palmento and Bouganville residences which all have verandas or terraces and a private pergola.
+The Ulivo has its own private swimming pool.

 About WINE & FOOD Way of Travel

-How many times we’ve heard - and said - that food and wine are the key to a country's discovery?
+How many times have we heard - and said - that food and wine are the keys to discovering a country?
 Well, it is still very true.
 And Sicily?
 No one on earth would question it is a culinary wonderland.